-PLBY GROUP, INC. 5,390,763 Shares of Common Stock
+PLBY GROUP, INC. 21,854,262 Shares of Common Stock Offered by Selling Stockholders

-This prospectus supplement is being filed to update and supplement the information contained in the prospectus dated April 27, 2021 (the "Prospectus"), related to the resale from time to time by the selling stockholders named in the Prospectus or their permitted transferees of (i) 390,763 shares of common stock, par value of \$0.0001 per share (the "Common Stock"), of PLBY Group, Inc., a Delaware corporation formerly known as Mountain Crest Acquisition Corp, underlying the 355,241 private units issued in connection with a private placement completed on June 4, 2020, and (ii) up to 5,000,000 shares of Common Stock issued in a private placement pursuant to the terms of the Subscription Agreements (as defined in the Prospectus) in connection with the Business Combination (as defined in the Prospectus) by and among MCAC, Merger Sub and Playboy (each as defined in the Prospectus), with the information contained in our Current Report on Form 8-K/A, filed with the Securities and Exchange Commission (the "SEC") on October 21, 2021 (the "Current Report").
+This prospectus supplement is being filed to update and supplement the information contained in the prospectus dated May 10, 2021 (the "Prospectus"), related to the resale from time to time by the selling stockholders named in the Prospectus or their permitted transferees of (i) up to 20,916,812 shares of common stock, par value of \$0.0001 per share ("Common Stock") of PLBY Group, Inc., a Delaware corporation (f/k/a Mountain Crest Acquisition Corp, or MCAC), issued to stockholders of Playboy (as defined in the Prospectus) upon consummation of the Business Combination (as defined in the Prospectus), (ii) up to 200,000 shares of Common Stock issued to Craig-Hallum Capital Group LLC and Roth Capital Partners LLC upon consummation of the Business Combination, (iii) up to 731,450 shares of Common Stock, which were originally issued by MCAC to Sunlight Global Investment LLC (the "Sponsor") and were later distributed to Suying Liu and Dong Liu, who are members of the Sponsor, on October 2, 2020, and (iv) up to 6,000 shares of Common Stock issued to contained in our Current Report on Form 8-K/A, filed with the Securities and Exchange Commission (the "SEC") on October 21, 2021 (the "Current Report").
 Accordingly, we have attached the Current Report to this prospectus supplement.